-- i.
-Residents of the public housing project funded with public housing money. - Residents of a PHA's other public housing projects, or residents with Section 8 vouchers or Section 8 project-based rental assistance at privately owned multifamily properties. - iii.
-YouthBuild participants. - iv.
+- 1. Residents of the public housing project funded with public housing money. - 2.
+Residents of a PHA's other public housing projects, or residents with Section 8 vouchers or Section 8 project-based rental assistance at privately owned multifamily properties. - 3.
+YouthBuild participants. - 4.
 People in the metro area (or non-metro county) with income less than 80% of the area median income (AMI).